Unboxed-Software/solana-course/content/solana-mobile-dApps-with-expo.md

 adb install your-apk-file.apk
 ```

 The installed APK is a scaffold app from Expo that facilitates a number of things, including running your app.
-In order to load your application inside of it, you need to start the development server:
+To load your application inside of it, you need to start the development server:

 ```bash
 npx expo start --dev-client --android